I’m visiting from overseas - am I eligible for free hospital treatment?

-For more information see our ACC section or talk to your health provider in New Zealand.
+For more information see our ACC page or talk to your health provider in New Zealand.

 You are an Australian or UK resident -

-The full list of eligibility criteria for the limited range of services is on the Ministry of Health website.
+The full list of eligibility criteria for the limited range of publicly funded services is on the Ministry of Health website.
 If you don’t fit any of the eligibility criteria described above then you will be expected to pay for your medical treatment, so it’s a good idea to get health insurance before you leave home.
-Hospital care can be very expensive.

 Back to top